dnlbowers/modern-buddhism/TESTING.md

         * Looking back over my past commits, I found a Ghost author listed earlier in the commit history.
 A google search showed that this represented a deleted account.
     * ***Solution Used:***
         * There was no fix required.
 I found this issue was caused by using the VSCode app on my work laptop instead of GitPod IDE.
 I set up VSCode because I needed a way to work whilst offline during a flight to Scotland.
 It wasn't until I returned home and set VSCode up on my private laptop that I realized I made all commits during my trip using my work email and username as a default to the VSCode preinstalled by my company.
 Once I updated my user details within VSCode, this ghost author appeared in the commits.
 My work laptop somehow later restored my work email as the VSCode user during the project's final stages.
 However, I managed to link my work email to my Github account this time, so there will be no future inconsistency in the author of a commit.
+2. **Intended Outcome** - Attractive form with space between the input fields and the border.
+    * ***Issue Found:***
+        * Using Firefox web browser, I noticed that the form fields spanned the entire background width, and the curved edges spilling slightly out of the frame.
+    * ***Solution Used:***
+        * This was resolved by adding some padding to the left and right of the input fields which then became uniform across all browsers.

 ## **Post Development Testing**
 ***